algosup/2023-2024-project-5-flutter-team-7/docs/qa/test_cases.md

 A test ID is composed of the following:

-- The first letter is the category of the test.
+- The letter corresponds to the category of the test.
 The J stands for Job Seeker.
 The C stands for Company.
-- The second number corresponds to the type of page the user is in.
+- The number following that corresponds to the type of page the user is in.
+The type of page is defined by the cell category in the following table.
-- The third number is the number of the test case.
+- The last number is the number of the test case.

 |ID|Category|Description|Expected results|Status|
 |---|---|---|---|---|